ahr9n/readings/a-practical-introduction-to-python-programming-brian-heinold/additional/midterm2.md

 <h1 align="center">Midterm Exam (2)</h1>

-**1. Write a program that repeatedly asks the user to enter product names and prices.
+**Question 1:** Write a program that repeatedly asks the user to enter product names and prices.
 Store all of these in a dictionary whose keys are the product names and whose values are the prices.
-When the user is done entering products and prices, allow them to repeatedly enter a product name and print the corresponding price or a message if the product is not in the dictionary.**
+When the user is done entering products and prices, allow them to repeatedly enter a product name and print the corresponding price or a message if the product is not in the dictionary.

 **Answer:**
 See [`chapter-11/exercise-01.py`](https://github.com/ahr9n/awesome-reading/blob/main/a-practical-introduction-to-python-programming-brian-heinold/chapter-11/exercise-01.py)